geodata-it/stl-gis/index.md

 ## Current News

-### AWS Hands-On Event
-Note - This event has been cancelled.
-(Posted 10/4/2019)

-AWS and Geodata IT representatives will be available for a hands-on cloud learning event on October 10, 2019 at T-REX in St. Louis, Missouri.
-There will be <a href="https://www.eventbrite.com/e/aws-hands-on-learning-morning-session-tickets-73595731815">morning</a> and <a href="https://www.eventbrite.com/e/aws-hands-on-learning-afternoon-session-tickets-73599180129">afternoon</a> sessions.
-Pre-registration required.
-Please bring your own laptop.

 ### USGIF Gateway Forum
 The USGIF Gateway Forum runs from October 7-9 in St. Louis, Missouri.
 Details <a href="https://usgif.org/events/GeoGatewayForum">here</a>.